penpal sign up

 JPAY: Prisoners in many states including TX, OH, and PA can be emailed for the cost of a stamp.
 The mail room then prints out the email (probably reads it) and within 2 days and gives it to your penpal.
 Your penpal will then send you a reply letter in the mail.

-JMail: Will email your letter to any prisoner, and email a scan of their handwritten letter back to you for $1 per letter, plus $25 annual fee.
+JMail: Will email your letter to an inside member, and email a scan of their handwritten letter back to you for $1 per letter, plus $25 annual fee.

-Corrlinks: We are currently working on creating a list of Federal prisoners who can use Corrlinks.
-Federal prisoners only can pay to access the world’s worst email system.
+Corrlinks: We are currently working on creating a list of Federal incarcerated members who can use Corrlinks.
+Federal incarcerated members only can pay to access the world’s worst email system.
 It will alert you when you have a message in your inbox.
 Most of Black & Pink’s incarcerated members, and likely your penpal, are in State prisons where Corrlinks does not work.

-Black & Pink relies on our free-world network to spread the word about the importance of writing to LGBTQ prisoners.
+Black & Pink relies on our free world network to spread the word about the importance of writing to LGBTQ+ incarcerated members.
 Thousands of our incarcerated members still do not have a penpal.
 Tell your friends in person, via text, on Facebook, Twitter, Tumblr or email!
 Get together for coffee and write letters to your penpals together!

-The Black & Pink extended family thanks you.
+The Black & Pink National Family thanks you!